 4. The Tree of Life

 The apotheosis of both Terrence Malick’s filmic output and personal philosophy, The Tree of Life is a staggering achievement by any measure.
 It assumes the shape of a long-form cinematic meditation in every sense of the word, ruminating upon an individual’s place within a cosmic design while taking stock of the inevitable demise of all things.
 Emmanuel Lubezki’s gliding camera captures bursts of memories and dreams which float throughout the life of Jack (Hunter McCrayden as a young boy, Sean Penn as an adult), whose existence barely registers as a blip in the sprawling canvas of history the film lays out in its extraordinary cosmos sequence, one of the greatest in modern cinema.
-The temporal tissue which connects the film’s elliptical vignettes, from bucolic childhood in the 1950s to the end of the universe, are not exercises in the indulgence Malick has often been accused of.
+The temporal tissue which connects the film’s elliptical vignettes, from bucolic childhood in the 1950s to the end of the universe, are not exercises in the indulgence Malick has often been accused of by his detractors.
 Rather, they mirror the swiftness of time when filtered through human perspective, hurtling toward our shared destiny.
 By emblematizing this particular truth in visual terms, Malick has provided the closest any film this century has come toward replicating a symphony, comprised of movements which cascade and ebb, culminating in rapturous ecstasy of all who leave us and all that will remain.